 Today, we continue our commitment to grassroots advocacy efforts and increasing arts funding at local, state, and national levels.
 Through our ongoing partnership with the State Arts Council, we are reenvisioning our audience development and public value programs, placing a greater emphasis on supporting arts journalism, content creation, data gathering, and research.
 We are also broadening our network of partners to remain a vital resource and broker between the arts industry and other public and private sectors.

 In these unprecedented times, we are actively monitoring the COVID-19 pandemic's impact on our community, compiling resources as they become available, and working to ensure the arts are included in state and federal recovery support.
-We have also collaborated once more with the State Arts Council and industry leaders from around the state on the Keep Jersey Arts Alive campaign, promoting the value of the arts as a critical component of New Jersey's pandemic recovery.

 The ArtPride New Jersey Foundation is a 501(c)(3) nonprofit organization that proudly supports our state's creative community and is widely viewed by the field as the go-to source for research, innovative programs and services, and high-impact advocacy work.
 Our vision is that New Jersey will be the most arts rich and creatively vibrant state in the Union.